Questions That Always Puzzle People

 Do you travel all year round?

 Yes.
-It does not matter whether it is plus 40 degrees celsius outside, or minus 20.
-I will adjusts to the conditions and move on.
-In fact, my timing in different parts of the world is impeccable.
-I visited Svalbard at the end of January; when I arrived in south-east Asia it was a raining season; I travelled to the North Cape at the end of October.
+It does not matter whether it is plus 40 degrees Celsius outside, or minus 20.
+I will adjust to the conditions and move on.
+In fact, my timing in different parts of the world is impeccable: I visited Svalbard at the end of January; when I arrived in south-east Asia it was a raining season; I travelled to the North Cape at the end of October.

 The only platform that I use on some occasions is WhatsApp.
 Other than that, I do not have social media.
 I mainly converse with people face to face, and rarely via e-mail.